Chart Color Schemes

 Largs Bay - Semaphore ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Largs Bay-Semaphore had a cultural diversity below average, with 80.9% of its population born in Australia, 91.4% being citizens, and 91.4% speaking English only at home.
-Christianity was the main religion, comprising 40.5%.
-Islam's representation was 0.6%, compared to Greater Adelaide's 3.3%.
+Largs Bay-Semaphore had a low cultural diversity, with 80.9% born in Australia, 91.4% being citizens, and 91.4% speaking English only at home.
+Christianity was the dominant religion, comprising 40.5%.
+Islam was underrepresented at 0.6%, compared to Greater Adelaide's 3.3%.

 Frequently Asked Questions - Diversity